MOONLAPSED/ele/README.md

 * clone to your local machine, set local $PATH manually in cfg.wsb and scoop.ps1.
 * run cfg.wsb to open container
-* inside container; try `boxy.bat` to init the container installation - if it fails then windows probably tried to artifact something and you need to exit and restart the whole container
+* inside container; try `boxy.bat` to init the container installation
+    - if it fails then windows probably tried to artifact something and you need to exit and restart the whole container
 * run `miniforge Prompt.lnk` to open a conda environment
     - conda create -n 3ten python=3.10
     - cmd.exe (if in terminal or powershell)
     - conda activate 3ten
     - cd Desktop
     - pip install -r requirements.txt OR:
-        - to test setup.py:```
+        - to test setup.py:
-            Create a virtual environment: python -m venv test_env Activate it:
+            Create a virtual environment: python -m venv test_env

-            Windows: test_env\Scripts\activate
+            Activate it:
-            Linux/macOS: source test_env/bin/activate
+            Windows: test_env\Scripts\activate/Linux/macOS: source test_env/bin/activate

-            Install your package locally: python setup.py install Deactivate the environment when you're done.```
+            Install package locally: python setup.py install

 ### ::ele pseudo-markup+procedural_text+logic: